mapcentia/ogr2postgis/README.md

 # ogr2postgis
 ogr2postgis iterate recursive through a directory tree and prints info about found geo-spatial vector file formats.
 Optional import files into to a PostGIS database.

+Features:
-Read and import is multi-threaded - all available CPU are used.
+- Multi-threaded read and import of data - all available CPU cores are used.

+- Each layer of multi-layered files (e.g. GeoPackage and GML) are processes.

-The first 1.000 features of each layer are read to determine the geometry type.
-If mixed GEOMETRY is reported.
-If same but mixed single/multi-part a "(m)" is added to the reported type and features are promoted to multi-part when imported into PostGIS.
+- The first 1.000 features of each layer are read to determine the geometry type.
+If mixed geometry then "GEOMETRY" is reported.
+If same geometry but mixed single/multi-part a "(m)" is added to the reported type and features are promoted to multi-part when imported into PostGIS.

-Layers are attempted to be imported with encoding UTF8.
+- Layers are attempted to be imported with encoding UTF8.
 If this fails a retry with a fallback character set is done.
 Default fallback is LATIN1.

+- Reports projection and authority code for layers.
+If this information doesn't exist fallback source/target SRS can be set then importing to PostGIS.

-Will only read files with these extensions (case insensitive) .tab, .shp, .gml, .geojson .json, .gpkg, .gdb
+Will only read files with these extensions (case insensitive) .tab, .shp, .gml, .geojson .json, .gpkg, .gdb, .fgb
 <pre>
 Usage:
 Usage: ogr2postgis [options] path